 An example of a prosperous early-20th-century livestock and dairy farm, Walnut Grove Farm was developed by Capt.
 David Harvey Barger following his purchase of the property in 1890.
 Barger, who made a fortune in railroads and coal mining, retired to his native Montgomery County to become a gentleman farmer.
 He built Walnut Grove’s porticoed Georgian Revival mansion in 1910 on the site of an earlier house.
 Structures added to accommodate his farm operation include a dairy/smokehouse, a farm office, a farm manager’s house, and two frame barns.
 Away from the main complex is a picturesque stuccoed mill used at one time to produce graham flour, the ingredient of graham crackers, developed as an early health food.
-The mill, an early-20th-century structure, may incorporate earlier fabric.
+The mill, an early-20th-century structure, may have incorporated earlier fabric; it was destroyed by an arsonist in 2008.
 A mid-19th-century log house is also part of the Walnut Grove Farm district.

 Walnut Grove Farm was listed in the registers under the Prehistoric and Historic Resources of Montgomery County MPD.